chong-yao/naic/README.md

 ### Now here's the fun part:
 **(1)** We directly edited the 'yolo11seg.yaml' model configuration file to twice the depth, width, and channel capacity of the YOLO11-seg models.
 We also tried adding more C3k2 blocks, increased the number of SPPF kernels, and added more C2PSA attention layers.

 Those required too much computing power from our end.
-Yes we tested: one epoch took 4+ hours and even the Nvidia P100 16GB VRAM GPU in Kaggle ran out of memory afterwards!
-Thus we just stuck to adding more attention layers and keeping the rest as they were.
+Yes, we tested: one epoch took 4+ hours and even the Nvidia P100 16GB VRAM GPU in Kaggle ran out of memory afterwards!
+Thus, we just stuck to adding more attention layers and keeping the rest as they were.

 **(2)** \
 ***"Large models tend to overfit when trained with a small-to-medium-sized dataset"***

 Due to our kuih dataset being small, immediately after adding more attention layers, we trained a YOLOv11x-seg model from scratch on the full COCO 2017 dataset.
 Through a larger sample, the model can preconfigure all its neurons' weights and biases to be optimal, thus not too specific (un-generalisable) on the kuih dataset first to make finetuning on kuih a lot better.
 This is actually the main reason why pretrained models are so popular to be trained on top on, because the weights and biases will be configured nicely to prevent overfitting and are really adaptable to smaller dataset sizes. \
-So we replicated that.
+So, we replicated that.

 Normalising the exposure of test images before inference to get a more consistent light balance all over the image, giving the model less of a hard time.
 But that could be solved by training the model with images preprocessed to have different exposure levels.